Willa's Wild Life

 Willa's Wild Life is an animated television series based on Dan Yaccarino's book An Octopus Followed Me Home.
-The series originally aired on Qubo in the United States (and has been put back on Qubo's schedule from 2019 to 2020), YTV in Canada and TF1 and Piwi+ in France.
+The series originally aired on Qubo in the United States, YTV in Canada and TF1 and Piwi+ in France on October 6, 2008.
 The series is Flash-animated with Toon Boom Harmony.
-International airings aired from October 7, 2008 to June 27, 2013.
 26 episodes were produced.

 Overview

-The series is about a girl named Willa (Jordan Todosey) who has a giraffe, a camel, two elephants, an alligator, and many more zoo animals.
+The series is about a girl named Willa who has a giraffe, a camel, two elephants, an alligator, and many more zoo animals as pets, all of whom she can speak to, though it's a secret only she and the animals know.
+Simply put, she has something of a backyard zoo.